TTy32/bitsandbytes-iptables/README.md

 bb contains all the customizable files.

  * bb-blocklist (here you can enter IP adresses that will be dropped, one per line)
- * bb-conf (doesn't do anything right now, will be updated)
+ * bb-conf (doesn''t do anything right now, will be updated)
  * bb-ipaliases (contains a list of semicolon separated alias and ip adresses.
 You can then use the aliases in bb-rules)
  * bb-iptables_generated (Contains all the generated rules from bb-rules)
  * bb-iptables_post (Contains direct iptables statements that will be executed after bb-iptables_generated)